FredHutch/VISCtemplates/CONTRIBUTING.md

-# How you can contribute to VISCtemplates
+# How to contribute to VISCtemplates

 Thank you for your interest in contributing to VISCtemplates!
 This package is a common resource for everyone at VISC, and we rely on the whole group to report issues, suggest improvements, and contribute code and documentation.